graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getTimezoneOffset.
-Takes a date object, and returns the delta in minutes between the Javascript environment and UTC.
+A wrapper around `Date.prototype.getTimezoneOffset`.
+Takes a `Date` object, and returns the delta in minutes between the Javascript environment and UTC.
 ***
 ### getUTCDayOfMonth ###
 **Usage:** `var result = getUTCDayOfMonth(d);`